Kyle Basler

-Kyle Basler (born December 27, 1982) is a former American football punter.
+Kyle Basler (born December 27, 1982) is an American former football punter.
 He was signed by the Cleveland Browns as an undrafted free agent out of Washington State.

-High School years
+Early life

 Basler attended Elma High School and helped his team to the state Championship in his freshman year.

 College career

 Basler attended Washington State.
 He played in 48 games and his 255 career punts for 10,794 yards was a school record.
 He was a sports management major.

 Professional career

 Basler was selected by the Cleveland Browns as an undrafted free agent.
 However, he was cut at the end of training camp.
 He was signed to the Browns' active roster following the end of the 2006 season and was allocated to NFL Europa where he played for the Frankfurt Galaxy.